percwg/perc-wg/double/draft-ietf-perc-double.md

 [@I-D.ietf-payload-flexible-fec-scheme] as described in Option A of slides presented at IETF 99.

+The algorithm recommend in [@I-D.ietf-rtcweb-fec] for video is Flex FEC.

+TODO - find other text from other PR

+When using Flex FEC  [@I-D.ietf-payload-flexible-fec-scheme], the repair packets MUST use the default order of operations defined in [@I-D.ietf-payload-flexible-fec-scheme] of SRTP followed by FEC.
+The repair packets MUST be handled like RTCP packets instead of RTP packets in that only the hop-by-hop cryptographic algorithms are applied when using the double transform and not the end-to-end algorithms.
+Note that for interoperability with WebRTC, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.

 ## DTMF

 When DTMF is sent with [@RFC4733], it is end-to-end encrypted and the